17 days

 Mahabalipuram

-Overnight in Mahabalipuram (B).
+Overnight stay in Mahabalipuram (B).

 3° Day: Transfer to Pondicherry